-A completely different climate classification is Minot, North Dakota, at 46.23’ N. latitude, half the way to the North Pole and located in the middle of North America, where its location and lack of significant topography have a lot more to do with its climate instead of its latitude.
+Completely different climate classification is Minot, North Dakota, at 46.23’ N. latitude, half the way to the North Pole and located in the middle of North America, where its location and lack of significant topography have a lot more to do with its climate instead of its latitude.
 Minot’s latitude is roughly 17% less than Bergen’s but there are other factors that come into play.
 There aren’t any large bodies of water near Minot to have much effect.
 According to Köppen, Minot is considered a humid continental climate (Dfb), with warm summers and winters averaging (32F to 27F).
 This classification also states their warm season lasts 3.8 months, and the cold season is roughly that same length.
 It’s frequently said by locals on the streets in ND and Northern Minnesota that winter can last 4-5 months and shortly thereafter, mosquitoes become commonplace.
 In the case of Minot’s climate, topography and elevation (1611 feet above sea level) do not play much of a role in its climate.
 Neither does its latitude; it’s strictly part of the Great Plains where location plays a pivotal role, especially in the winter when cold fronts make their way from the north to the south.
 The Polar Vortex that struck much of the country in February saw Minot and International Falls, MN experience 9 straight days where the temperature stayed below 0 degrees Fahrenheit.
 A perfect example of extreme weather in this humid continental climate.